michelics/Behavior-Driven-Development/README.md

 # Behavior-Driven-Development
-Examples of small projects using BDD to test
+Example of small project using BDD to test

--- Open Visual Studio 2013 --
+-> Open Visual Studio 2013

 Step 1) Go to TOOLS –> Extension and Updates –> Search by SpecFlow: SpecFlow for Visual Studio 2013 - Install